GoogleCloudPlatform/cloud-run-anthos-reference-web-app/README.md

 This script:

+* Allows you to create a custom subdomain or use an existing one.
 * Creates custom subdomains and managed zones ready for use using the steps at [cloud-tutorial.dev][].
 * Ensures any custom domains are associated with a [Cloud DNS Managed Zone][]